top of page

 I've been writing an essay since not long after the airing of the first episode of His Dark Materials prompted by my own feelings and the wider reception towards the treatment of dæmons on the show.

-I didn't realise quite how much deeper.
+I didn't initially realise quite how I have to say on the subject.
 I guess I have over twenty years of thought about this most formative of books to explore, so this exercise has turned into a bit of a beast.

-How he draws on a history of animal symbolism from Renaissance art.
+And how he draws on a history of animal symbolism from Renaissance art to bring life and meaning to the creation.

 How the 2003 National Theatre adaptation expanded on those ideas.

-I have written most of that.
+I have written most of that down.
 More than I could possibly use really.
 It still needs rather a lot of editing and clarifying.

 But the first section is in some kind of shape, and I really wanted to get part of this out before tonight's episode of His Dark Materials - because this is a section about beginnings, about how dæmons are established, not really how that establishing pays off.
 And the fourth episode of His Dark Materials, 'Armour', marks the point where the series story stops being beginning and starts being middle.

-On that note while I will reference later events of course, and the later books in the trilogy, my focus is on the opening of the book Northern Lights (known in the US as The Golden Compass).
+On that note while I will reference later events of course, both from Northern Lights and its sequels, and therefore beware of spoilers if you have made the eccentric decision to read a long and fiddling essay about a book series you haven't read), my focus today is on the opening of the book Northern Lights

 I am functionally ignoring Lyra and The Birds, Once Upon A Time In The North, Serpentine, La Belle Sauvage and The Secret Commonwealth.
 That’s not because I don’t like them (quite the opposite in all cases) but rather because these books cannot speak to how Pullman imagined and created dæmons in the first instance.
 They represent a thought developed in new secondary directions by further imaginative thought and writing.
 My concern here is how we meet dæmons first.

-The one His Dark Materials adjunct I do particularly bring up later is The Collectors the lovely spooky short story originally Audible-only but more recently issued as one of the His Dark Materials 'little books', because it sheds a particularly interesting light on one of the aspects of how Pullman coded dæmons which I am going to discuss in section II.
+The one His Dark Materials adjunct I do particularly bring up later is The Collectors, the lovely spooky short story that was originally an Audible exclusive but has more recently been issued ain print form, because it sheds a particularly interesting light on one of the aspects of how Pullman coded dæmons, which I am going to discuss in section II.

 Dæmons and what's up with, y'know, them